ihaeyong/drama-graph/knowledge_graph/README.md

 ### Setup

-Downloads [this link](https://drive.google.com/drive/folders/1IhWn82lBD96vTj6nvjdsCQOdQabi255L) and unzip the downloaded file to `data/input`.
+Downloads `input` directory from [this link](https://drive.google.com/drive/folders/1IhWn82lBD96vTj6nvjdsCQOdQabi255L) and unzip the downloaded file to `data/input`.

  Check if there are `data/input/edited_AnotherMissOh_Subtitle` and `data/input/AnotherMissOh_ESST-list.json`.